Lee High School renaming committee selects final 3 potential new names; Awaiting superintendent's pick

 - PBS Pinchback Magnet High School@WBRZ

+In June, the East Baton Rouge School Board voted to establish the 13 member committee after school board member Dadrius Lanus wrote a letter to the entire board asking them to revisit the issue.
+The school was originally named Robert E. Lee High School in 1959.

+In 2016, then school board members narrowly voted to drop the "Robert E." in the school's name.

-Those three names will be submitted to the superintendent, who will then pick one name for the school board to vote on.
+The three final names selected will be submitted to EBR Superintendent Warren Drake, who will then pick one name for the school board to vote on Thursday night.

+Since it's now known as Lee Magnet High, committee members said that the names "Liberty Magnet High" and "Louisiana Magnet High" would coincide with the schools current lettering.

+PBS Pinchback was the first African-American governor in the United State during reconstruction.

 More News